PSFS Building

-The PSFS Building, now known as the Loews Philadelphia Hotel, is a skyscraper which is located in Center City, Philadelphia, Pennsylvania.
-A National Historic Landmark, the building was the first International style skyscraper constructed in the United States.
+Loews Philadelphia Hotel, previously known as the PSFS Building, is a skyscraper in Center City, Philadelphia, Pennsylvania.
+A National Historic Landmark, the building was the first International Style skyscraper constructed in the United States.

 It was built for the Philadelphia Saving (later Savings) Fund Society in 1932 and was designed by architects William Lescaze and George Howe.
 The skyscraper's design was a departure from traditional bank and Philadelphia architecture, lacking features such as domes and ornamentation.
 Combining Lescaze's experience with European modernism, Howe's Beaux-Arts background and the desire of Society President James M. Wilcox for a forward-thinking, tall building the skyscraper incorporated the main characteristics of an International style architecture.

 Called the United States' first modern skyscraper, and one of the most important skyscrapers built in the country in the first half of the 20th century, the building featured an innovative and effective design of a T-shaped tower that allowed the maximum amount of natural light and rentable space.
-The tower sat on a base with a polished marble facade.
-The first floor of the base contained space for retail, while the second floor featured the banking hall, bank offices and associated facilities.
 The Philadelphia Saving Fund Society's offices and banking hall featured custom-designed furniture, including custom Cartier clocks on every floor.
-The top of the skyscraper featured the bank's boardroom and other facilities for the board of directors.
-Office tenants were attracted to the tower by modern facilities such as radio receivers, and the building was also the second high-rise in the U.S. to be equipped with air conditioning.
-The skyscraper is topped by a red neon sign with the Philadelphia Saving Fund Society's initials (PSFS) on it.
+The top of the skyscraper featured the bank's boardroom.
+The building was the second high-rise in the U.S. to be equipped with air conditioning.
+The skyscraper is topped by a red neon sign with the PSFS initials.
 Visible for 20 mi, the sign has become a Philadelphia icon.
-Next to the sign is a television tower erected in 1948.

-In the 1980s, the Philadelphia Savings Fund Society began expanding into other financial services, but lost millions in its new business ventures.
+In the 1980s, the Philadelphia Savings Fund Society lost millions.
 In 1992, the bank and its building were seized by the Federal Deposit Insurance Corporation (FDIC).
-That same year, the skyscraper was 85 percent vacant, with most business attracted to the larger, more modern office space built in the city in the 1980s.
+That same year, the skyscraper was 85 percent vacant.
 The FDIC auctioned the building off, and it was bought by developers to turn into a Loews Hotel.
-The Pennsylvania Convention Center opened in 1993 a block away from the skyscraper, and the city was promoting the creation of enough hotel space to host a political convention in 2000.
-Conversion into a hotel began in 1998, and the Loews Philadelphia Hotel opened in April 2000, in time for the 2000 Republican National Convention.
+The Pennsylvania Convention Center opened in 1993 a block away.
+Conversion into a hotel began in 1998, and the Loews Philadelphia Hotel opened in time for the 2000 Republican National Convention.